-If the word EXAM is anywhere on the prompt, or the student introduces the assignment as an exam, the student must have permission to seek outside assistance.
+If the word EXAM is anywhere on the prompt, or the student introduces the assignment as an exam of any kind, the student must have permission to seek outside assistance.
 We recognize that some faculty want their students to improve their exam writing by visiting the Workshop, while others encourage more independent work and might actually consider seeking outside help a form of academic dishonesty.
-It is incumbent upon the student to know which is the case for each take-home or essay exam on which s/he is working.
+It is incumbent upon students to know which is the case for each take-home or essay exam on which they are working.
 The Writer's Workshop will always send the faculty member a session note to let them know a student has had outside help on an exam.
 This is the only time that sending session notes is not optional.
 If students have questions about whether or not they are allowed to seek help, we encourage them to ask their professors before booking an appointment.

 Can a consultant come to my class to discuss the Writer’s Workshop with my students?

 Yes!
 Consultants from the Writer's Workshop are prepared to visit your classes to introduce the Workshop and answer questions about the writing process.
 Please fill out this form or contact Kristina Reardon, Associate Director of the Center for Writing.

 Will consultants help me grade my students or evaluate my students’ writing and report back to me?

 No. Consultants are allies in guiding students through the writing process rather than co-instructors.
 They will never grade papers, nor will they tell students that they will receive a certain grade on an assignment.
 They primarily work with students on higher-order concerns, such as brainstorming, organization, thesis statements, transitions, among other topics.
 They are not allowed to copy-edit students’ work for them but can definitely help students who are in the later stages of drafting improve their style or grammar.
 Your student will always have the pen in their hand, and the consultant will be a sounding board for their ideas and will help guide them toward appropriate resources.